 Organizing Installed Templates

-You can organize installed templates by creating subdirectories within the programming language folder.
-These subdirectories appear as virtual folders in the New Project and Add New Item dialog boxes within each language.
+You can organize installed templates by creating subdirectories in the programming language folder.
+These subdirectories appear in the New Project and Add New Item dialog boxes as virtual folders within each language.

 To create new installed project template categories

-Create a new folder in the language folder of the installed template directory.
+1. Create a folder in the language folder of the installed template directory.
 For example, to create an Office category for Visual Studio project templates you would create the following directory:

-On the Start menu, click Run, type "cmd", and click OK.
+4. On the Start menu, click Run, type cmd, and click OK.

-At the command prompt, navigate to the directory that contains devenv.exe, and type "devenv /setup".
+5. At the command prompt, locate the directory that contains devenv.exe, and type devenv /installvstemplates.

-Verify that the Office category appears under Visual Basic in the Project types pane in the New Project dialog box.
+8. Verify that the Office category appears in the New Project dialog box, in the Project types pane, under Visual Basic.

-Similarly, you can group a subset of the project item templates into a custom folder.
+You can also group a subset of the project item templates into a custom folder.

 To create new installed item template categories

-Create a new folder in the language folder of the installed template directory.
+1. Create a folder in the language folder of the installed template directory.
 For example, to create a Web category for Visual C# item templates you would create the following directory:

-On the Start menu, click Run, type "cmd", and click OK.
+4. On the Start menu, click Run, type cmd, and click OK.

-At the command prompt, navigate to the directory that contains devenv.exe, and type "devenv /setup".
+5. At the command prompt, locate the directory that contains devenv.exe, and type devenv /setup.

-Create a new project or open an existing project.
+7. Create a project or open an existing project.

-Verify that the Web category appears in the Project types pane in the Add New Item dialog box.
+9. Verify that the Web category appears in the Add New Item dialog box, in the Project types pane.

 Organizing Custom Templates